-The Fire Inspection Bureau is staffed with one Fire Marshal, one Deputy Fire Marshal, six fire inspectors and one Fire and Life Safety Educator.
-The Fire Marshal and her staff enforce the 2015 International Fire Code, South Carolina State Fire Marshal Rules and Regulations and the National Fire Prevention Association Standards referenced in the International Fire code.
+The Fire Inspection Bureau is staffed with one Fire Marshal, one Deputy Fire Marshal, and seven fire inspectors.
+The Fire Marshal and staff enforce the 2018 International Fire Code, South Carolina State Fire Marshal Rules and Regulations and the National Fire Prevention Association Standards referenced in the International Fire code.

 The purpose of fire inspections is to evaluate and minimize the risk of fires.
 In general, routine inspections are conducted on all commercial structures in North Charleston to ensure that the appropriate fire safety requirements are being met.
 During the fire inspection process, the inspector will ensure that the proper maintenance is being met on the fire alarm system, sprinkler system and fire extinguishers.
 Click on the link to see a list of the top 10 fire violations that are commonly found during a routine fire inspection.